p2r3/ppmod/README.md

 ```squirrel
   ppmod.wait(script, seconds, name)
 ```
-The script may be provided as either a string of single-line VScript or a function.
+The script may be provided as either a string of VScript or a function.
 The time is to be provided in seconds, and can be either an integer or a float.
 The `name` argument is optional.
 If set, it names the underlying `logic_relay` entity, which can then be found and destroyed, aborting the timer.

 Here is an example of using this function to fizzle a cube in 2 seconds, unless the player picks it up before then:
 ```squirrel